pgRouting/pgrouting/src/convinience/doc/index.rst

 Convenience Functions
 ===============================================================================

+.. warning::  This are proposed function

+     - Is not officially in the release.
+     - Name could change.
+     - Signature could change.
+     - Needs testing.
+     - Functionality could change.

 The following functions are general purpose convenience functions that might be useful when building a larger application or handling input from say an Ajax handler.